shokoufehyazdanian/cloud-retail-analytics-platform/README.md

 # 2. AWS Glue Data Catalog

-AWS Glue is used for schema discovery and metadata management.
+AWS Glue is used as the metadata management layer for the data lake.

 The Glue crawler:

-- Reads datasets stored in S3
+- Discovers schemas from files stored in Amazon S3
-- Detects schemas
+- Creates and updates metadata tables
-- Creates catalog tables
+- Maintains dataset definitions in the Glue Data Catalog
-- Enables SQL querying through Athena
+- Enables integration with Amazon Athena

 Configuration: